Housing crisis: Finding an apartment as an expat in the Netherlands 2026

 Part 4: The deposit explained

-- ✅ Landlord provides account details & receipt
+- Landlord gives you account details and receipt

 If landlord refuses to return deposit: